beetbox/beets/docs/plugins/replaygain.rst

 Installation
 ------------

-This plugin can use one of two backends to compute the ReplayGain values:
+This plugin can use one of three backends to compute the ReplayGain values:
-GStreamer and mp3gain (and its cousin, aacgain). mp3gain can be easier to install but GStreamer support more audio formats.
+GStreamer, mp3gain (and its cousin, aacgain), and Python Audio Tools. mp3gain can be easier to install but GStreamer and Audio Tools support more audio formats.

 Once installed, this plugin analyzes all files during the import process.
 This can be a slow process; to instead analyze after the fact, disable automatic